 Cut the nylon webbing into two 27″ lengths for straps.
 This is a comfortable length for me, but you can adjust to your liking.
 Place each end of the straps inside the tote bag about 2 inches below the top.
 Use clips to hold the straps in place.

 Sew a rectangle at the end of each strap to secure.
-Then turn the tote bag ride-side-out, and you’re done!
+Then turn the tote bag right-side-out, and you’re done!

 In this photo you can see what I meant by not having the stripes line up.
 You can also see how boxing the points on the bottom at 2″ looks when finished.